 - size is closer to cable dimensions

-If you wish to keep up-to-date with the availability updates, please follow our RSS and Twitter feeds.
+If you wish to keep up-to-date with the availability updates, please follow our LinkedIn and Twitter feeds.